-The prevention and management of strangles and how your vet can treat horse strangles.
+The prevention and management of horse strangles and how your vet can treat strangles.

-The treatment of strangles relies mainly on the horse owner, but how to treat strangles is down to your vet.
+The treatment of strangles relies mainly on you the horse owner, but how to treat strangles is down to your vet.

 Your vet can treat the symptoms and instruct you on how to keep your horse comfortable and possibly prevent further outbreaks.

 Can my vet treat strangles & what can my vet do :

 Any horse suspected of suffering from strangles should be isolated from all other horses and veterinary advice should be sought immediately.

 Strangles is almost always very difficult to treat and treatment often revolves around your supportive care, good stable management and hygiene.

 Your vet may not always use antibiotics since studies have shown that antimicrobials cannot easily penetrate the abscess capsule.